Fizza-Rubab/learning-neural-antiderivatives/README.md

 ## Usage

-Each subfolder contains instructions for training models and reproducing experiments.
+Each subfolder contains instructions for training models and reproducing evaluation and convolution experiments.
 Please refer to the respective README in:
 - `Integral/`
 - `AutoDiff/`
 - `Reduction/`
 - `FD/`
 - `DoG/`

+The `Rendering/` folder contains code with individual rendering files for each method.

 ---